pgmac/Workstation/README.md

 # Workstation
-Some scripts and stuff I use to help build my workstation
+Some scripts and stuff I use to help build my workstation.